Sean-Khorasani/Web-Automation-Assistant/README.md

 ## Acknowledgments

-- Built for Firefox using the WebExtensions API
+- Built using the WebExtensions API for cross-browser compatibility
 - Native messaging implemented in PowerShell for Windows compatibility
 - Designed for ease of use and reliability